Velocidex/velociraptor-docs/dev/image-guidelines.md

 the documentation will likely be read on smaller displays or possibly even printed.
 It needs to be legible on typical screens without a magnifying glass or zooming in.

-Ideally we want screenshots in the documentation to have a comfortably low resolution.
+Ideally we want screenshots in the documentation to have a comfortably low resolution such that text easily legible without any zooming.
 This can be achieved by either:

 - only showing the part of the screen that the user needs to see.